hoffmangroup/segtools/doc/segtools.rst

 **segtools-preprocess [OPTIONS] INFILE**

-This command takes a segmentation or annotation file (INFILE) and generates a binary, preprocessed file (INFILE.pkl) that can be quickly loaded in subsequent calls to Segtools commands.
+This command takes a segmentation or annotations file (INFILE) and generates a binary, preprocessed file (INFILE.pkl) that can be quickly loaded in subsequent calls to Segtools commands.
 This is especially useful if you want to run many Segtools commands on one segmentation.
 If you don't preprocess